Copyright © 2006 jsd

 Some members of the community reacted by saying “Apples are corruption!
 Celery is emblematic of everything that is wrong with society today!
 We must destroy all fruits and vegetables immediately!”

 I beg to differ.
 I still think fruits and vegetables are good for you.
-I don’t think the problem was what the guy ate ... the problem was what they guy didn’t eat.
+The problem was not what the guy ate ... the problem was what they guy didn’t eat.
+Do not confuse the presence of apples and celery with the absence of a balanced diet.

-Let’s turn our attention now to algorithms and mnemonics.
+Let’s turn our attention now to understanding, and now it relates to algorithms, mnemonics, formalism, et cetera.

 My point is that properly-chosen algorithms / mnemonics / equations / procedures / formalisms / methods are good for you.
 Really they are ... just like fruits and vegetables are good for you, as part of a balanced diet.
 If a student has some formal tools but lacks a gut feeling for how things work, the problem is not what the student has ... the problem is what the student doesn’t have.